Bodoral/DataScience/project-4-YoutubeTitleGenerator/README.md

 # Youtube Video Title Generator

-This project aim to propos a title for Saudi youtube videos using  NLP and sequence models.
+This project aim to propos a title for Saudi youtube videos using seq-seq models.